Birational Kleinian groups: Invariant rational fibration III: rational base

-\begin{lemma} Up to geometric conjugation realized by elementary transformations, we have $Y=\PP^1\times \PP^1$ (where $r$ is the projection onto the first factor) and $\Gamma_1$ is a subgroup of one of the following four groups: $\{(x,y)\mapsto (ax,by)\vert a,b\in \CC^*\}, \{(x,y)\mapsto (ax,y+b)\vert a\in\CC^*,b\in\CC\}, \{(x,y)\mapsto (x+a,by)\vert a\in\CC,b\in\CC^*\}$ or $\{(x,y)\mapsto (x+a,y+b)\vert a,b\in\CC\}$.
-In the first two cases $r(U)=\CC^*$; in the last two cases $r(U)=\CC$. \end{lemma} \begin{proof} Recall that $\Gamma_1$ is in the center of $\Gamma$.
-The image in $\Aut(B)$ of the centralizer of a \Jonqui{} twist is virtually cyclic by Theorem \ref{zhaocentralizer1}.
-Thus by Lemma \ref{suspensionnotvirtuallycyclic} we conclude that $\Gamma_1$ contains no \Jonqui twists and is an elliptic free abelian group.
-Then there exists a birational map $\phi:Y\rightarrow \PP^1\times \PP^1$, composition of elementary transformations, such that $\phi\Gamma_1\phi^{-1}$ is contained in one of the four groups in the statement (see Theorem \ref{zhaocentralizer}).
-It remains to show that the conjugation $\phi$ can be chosen to be a geometric conjugation; the reason is as follows.
-Up to post-composition with an automorphism of $\PP^1\times\PP^1$ we observe that the elementary transformations in $\phi$ can be made over any point in $B$.
-As $r(U)$ is a proper subset of $B$, we can do elementary transformations on a fiber over a point outside $r(U)$.
-Such an elementary transformation has no effects on $U$ or on the dynamics of $\Gamma$ on $U$; in other words elementary transformations outside $U$ realize a geometric conjugation of $\Gamma$. \end{proof}
+Lemma \ref{suspensionnotvirtuallycyclic} allows us to apply Theorem \ref{zhaocentralizer}: \begin{lemma} Up to geometric conjugation realized by elementary transformations, we have that $Y=\PP^1\times \PP^1$ (where $r$ is the projection onto the first factor) and that $\Gamma_1$ is a subgroup of one of the following four groups: $\{(x,y)\mapsto (ax,by)\vert a,b\in \CC^*\}, \{(x,y)\mapsto (ax,y+b)\vert a\in\CC^*,b\in\CC\}, \{(x,y)\mapsto (x+a,by)\vert a\in\CC,b\in\CC^*\}$ or $\{(x,y)\mapsto (x+a,y+b)\vert a,b\in\CC\}$.
+In the first two cases $r(U)=\CC^*$; in the last two cases $r(U)=\CC$. \end{lemma} \begin{proof} Recall that $\Gamma_1$ is contained in the center of $\Gamma$.
+The image in $\Aut(B)$ of the centralizer of a \Jonqui twist is virtually cyclic by Theorem \ref{zhaocentralizer1}.
+Thus by Lemma \ref{suspensionnotvirtuallycyclic} we deduce that $\Gamma_1$ contains no \Jonqui twists and is an elliptic free abelian group.
+Then there exists a birational map $\phi:Y\dashrightarrow \PP^1\times \PP^1$, composition of elementary transformations, such that $\phi\Gamma_1\phi^{-1}$ has one of the first four forms in Theorem \ref{zhaocentralizer}.
+It remains to show that the conjugation $\phi$ can be chosen to be a geometric conjugation.
+The reason is as follows.
+Up to a coordinate change on $\PP^1=B$ we observe that the elementary transformations in $\phi$ can be made over any point in $B$.
+As $r(U)$ is a proper subset of $B$ by Lemma \ref{r(B)ofellipticsuspension}, we can do elementary transformations on a fiber over a point outside $r(U)$.
+Such an elementary transformation has no effects on $U$ or on the dynamics of $\Gamma$ on $U$.
+In other words elementary transformations outside $U$ realize a geometric conjugation of $\Gamma$. \end{proof}